LCAV/Pyramic/README.md

     cd fpga/MIC_ARRAY/sw/hps/application/pyramicio
     make all

-4. The files `pyramic.h` and `libpyramicio.so` can be copied to the system on the DE1-SoC
+4. The files `pyramicio.h` and `libpyramicio.so` can be copied to the system on the DE1-SoC

 Academic projects
 ---------------------